Cash machines offer the simplest way, day to day, for people to get hold of their money, and the majority of withdrawals take place crime-free.

 Do not accept help from seemingly well-meaning strangers, and never allow yourself to be distracted.

-Make sure you keep your eye on both your card and the money coming out of the machine at all times.
+Make sure you keep your eyes on both your card and the money coming out of the machine at all times.

 Where possible, use a cash machine located inside your bank, as it is much harder for scammers to tamper with these machines.

-There is also less risk of you getting mugged as there will be a host of security measures in place.
+There is also less risk of you getting mugged, as there will be a host of security measures in place, as well as more people around.

-Finally, when disposing of your ATM receipt, mini-statement or balance enquiry, make sure you tear it up.
-Better still, shred it.
+And when disposing of your ATM receipt, mini-statement or balance enquiry, make sure you tear it up.
+Better still, shred it well before you bin it.